1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-DIU Area of Interest: Autonomous Low Profile Vessel (ALPV) Resupply is sponsored by Defense Innovation Unit.
-A solicitation for autonomous maritime vessels capable of navigating contested littoral environments to deliver vital supplies (cargo pallets and bulk liquids).
+The DIU Area of Interest: Autonomous Low Profile Vessel (ALPV) Resupply is a Defense Innovation Unit opportunity that funds development of low-cost autonomous maritime vessels capable of resupplying military units across wide distances in contested littoral environments.

 Get alerted about grants like this